Structural and Congenital Heart Disease

 Among the Best

-Hackensack Meridian Health is nationally ranked for expertise in Cardiology and Heart Surgery.
-Hackensack University Medical Center and Jersey Shore University Medical Center achieved multiple High Performing ratings for quality care from U.S. News & World Report for procedures including Heart Failure, Heart Bypass Surgery and Heart Attack care.
+Hackensack Meridian Health is nationally ranked for expertise in Cardiology, Heart & Vascular Surgery.
+Hackensack University Medical Center and Jersey Shore University Medical Center achieved multiple High Performing recognition for quality care from U.S. News & World Report in 2023 for procedures including Heart Failure, Heart Bypass Surgery and Heart Attack care.

 The combination of expert surgeons, advanced technology and array of heart care services makes Hackensack Meridian Health a trusted choice for patients and families in New Jersey.